craiga/red-badger-bot/README.markdown

  * The program includes some prompts to make it a bit easier to tell which line of input is being entered.
  * The output of the program is interlaced with the input.
  * There's no validation of maximum values of coordinates or maximum lengths of instruction strings.
 I took those lines in the challenge to mean such validation was out of scope of this project.
- * To exit the program, press Control+C (or your operating system's keyboard interrupt key).
+ * To exit the program, press Control+C (or your operating system's interrupt key).

 # Getting Started